ROTH BED 455

 by Alfred Roth, 1927

-The Roth bed by **Embru, sometimes mistakenly referred to as the Le Corbusier bed, is a purist design classics, which was designed by Alfred Roth in 1927 for the Le Corbusier houses in the Stuttgart Weissenhof estate.
-The construction of the bed makes it easy to move the bed into niches and corners.
-The Roth bed can be ordered at TAGWERC Design STORE in three different sizes, two frame designs, with and without a mattress or with additional accessories.
-With the original neck and side rolls, the bed can be transformed into a day bed or sofa in an instant.
-Here are the most important features of the Roth bed:
+The Roth bed by Embru, sometimes mistakenly referred to as the Le Corbusier bed, is a purist design classic conceived in 1927 by Alfred Roth for the Le Corbusier houses in Stuttgart's Weissenhof Estate.
+The bed's design allows it to be easily moved into niches and corners.
+At the TAGWERC Design STORE, the Roth bed is available in three different sizes, two frame finishes, with or without a mattress, and with additional accessories.
+With the original neck and side rolls, the bed can be transformed into a daybed or sofa in no time.
+Here are the key features of the Roth bed:

 Manufacturer Embru